Horbenkodev/hugo-blog/content/posts/why-updating-your-software-is-a-must-in-2019/index.md

 ---
-title: Why Updating Your Software is a Must in 2019
+title: Why Updating Your Software is a Must
+draft: false
-publishDate: '2019-04-18T00:00:00Z'
+publishDate: 2019-04-18T00:00:00Z
-authors: []
+image: Software-update.jpg
+og_image: Software-update.jpg
 description: Another update?
 What?
 Aren't those pop-up upgrade requests downright annoying?
 In the 21st century, we can't spare a minute for a smartphone OS update, much less an hour for software updates.
 Some people ignore these updates because they are frustrating.
 They change the interface and make you learn how to use the software all over again.
 Or, even worse, they don't seem to do anything at all!
-image: Software-update.jpg
-og_image: Software-update.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - development
+industries: []
 ---
 Another update?
 What?
 Aren't those pop-up upgrade requests downright annoying?
 In the 21st century, we can't spare a minute for a smartphone OS update, much less an hour for software updates.

 Some people ignore these updates because they are frustrating.
 They change the interface and make you learn how to use the software all over again.
 Or, even worse, they don't seem to do anything at all!

-You spent the precious hour getting an update and nothing changed.
+You spent a precious hour getting an update and nothing changed.
 Terrible waste of time, isn't it?

 Meanwhile, an update is much more than the developer's whim.
 It's a surgery your software can't survive without.

 Let's find out why you shouldn't avoid software updates in 2019.

-### 1. Security issues: beat hackers to the punch
+## 1. Security issues: beat hackers to the punch

 Did you buy your software off the shelf?
 Hackers did the same thing.
 They took that same software and inspected it thoroughly to find a tiny loophole, which can spell major troubles for your company.